amir-shadanfar/enuygun/README.md

 - php bin/console doctrine:migrations:migrate
 - php bin/console doctrine:fixtures:load

+> For run seed command you should change environment to dev mode!
-> After these steps, you should run console command to get data from APIs and save on database:
+After these steps, you should run console command to get data from APIs and save on database:
 - php bin/console api:fetch [one/two | --empty 1]